icrc/dhis2-event-report-widget/README.md

 You can learn more about the runtime in the [DHIS2 Application Runtime Documentation](https://runtime.dhis2.nu/).

 To learn React, check out the [React documentation](https://reactjs.org/).

+## Contributing

+We welcome contributions to improve the Event Report Widget.
+Please follow the guidelines below:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and commit them with a clear message.
+4. Push your changes to your fork.
+5. Create a pull request to the main repository.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.